 In May 2019, the GASB issued Statement No. 91, Conduit Debt Obligations, which is effective for fiscal years beginning after December 15, 2020.
+The issuance of GASB Statement No. 95 changed the effective date from fiscal years beginning after December 15, 2020 to fiscal years beginning after December 15, 2021.
 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
-It achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers.
-The District is currently evaluating how the adoption of Statement No. 91 will affect the District's financial position, results of operations, or cash flows.
-The issuance of GASB Statement No. 95 changed the effective date from fiscal years beginning after December 15, 2020 to fiscal years beginning after December 15, 2021.
+It achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
+The District has no agreements or obligations covered by this statement as of June 30, 2022.

 In March 2020, the GASB issued Statement No. 93, Replacement of Interbank Offered Rates, which is effective for reporting periods beginning after December 31, 2021, with some requirements effective for reporting periods beginning after June 15, 2020.
+The issuance of GASB Statement No. 95 changed the effective date of paragraphs 13 and 14 in GASB 93 from fiscal years beginning after June 15, 2020 to fiscal years beginning after June 15, 2021.
 The objective of this Statement is to address accounting and financial reporting implications that result from the replacement of an Interbank Offered Rate (IBOR).
 The Statement also provides an exception to the lease modifications guidance in Statement No. 87, as amended, for certain lease contracts that are amended solely to replace an IBOR as the rate upon which variable payments depend.
-The District is currently evaluating how the adoption of Statement No. 93 will affect the District's financial position, results of operations, or cash flows.
-The issuance of GASB Statement No. 95 changed the effective date of paragraphs 13 and 14 in GASB 93 from fiscal years beginning after June 15, 2020 to fiscal years beginning after June 15, 2021.
+The District has no agreements or leases covered by this statement as of June 30, 2022.